SilasHofer/Ticketing-System/README.md

 10. Log In with the Admin User:

-    Use the newly created admin account to log in to the software.
+    Use the newly created admin account to log in to the software at http://localhost:3000.

 ### Test